 Normal brunch-goers, there’s no need to worry – you can still get traditional brunch dishes such as Eggs Benedict, French Toast as well as coffees and smoothies.

-It’s worth noting though that the food is slightly more expensive than some of the other options in this blog post, so for the best value for money it’s better to go for the three-course brunch offer.
+It’s worth noting though that the food is slightly more expensive than some of the other options in this blog post.
+If you’re living in London on a budget it’s better to go for the three-course brunch offer.

 Opening times: Monday-Friday 7:30am-11am and 12-3pm, Saturday and Sunday 8am-11am, 12-3pm.